 - Tape up any things that you cannot remove.
 If you also need to protect the floor, lay down some dust sheets.

-- Wash the wall down using water and a stiff brush – a yard brush is suitable for this – or use a pressure washer to remove all the dust and cement.
-You might need to use a wire brush to remove any stubborn cement snots.
+- Wash the wall down using water and a stiff brush – a yard brush is suitable – or use a pressure washer to remove all the dust and cement.
+You might need a wire brush to remove any stubborn cement snots.

 - Allow the wall to dry before continuing with the painting.